-I don’t like it when people try to control me (especially indirectly through manipulation) and I’d have sworn I don’t do a thing to try to control others.
+I don’t like it when people try to control me (especially indirectly through manipulation) and I would have sworn I didn’t do a thing to try to control others.
 But it turns out that isn’t true.
 For all I know, I might even be manipulating you right now.
 Raise your hand if you think I’m trying to control you.
 (I see that hand.
 Now put it down.
 Now scratch your nose.)

 I realized I was a controlling person not long ago when a therapist caught me in the act.
 I was wondering out loud why a friend was doing what she was doing and the thearpist questioned why I was trying to get inside somebody else’s head.

 “What does it matter why people do what they do?
 Are you trying to predict behavior to gain a sense of security?”

 It was a terrific observation.

 Trying to figure out why people are doing what they are doing is a preface to trying to control or influence them indirectly.
 If I really wanted to know why they were doing what they were doing, I could just ask.
 But I didn’t want to ask because it was none of my business.
 They had a right to think and do as they wished.

 And most of the time (if not all the time) we don’t know we’re doing it.